pesu-4gd/cie-website/ALL_CONTENT.md

 Register for Programs: Submit applications for specific programs (e.g., Train-the-Trainer for PAML) via email to cieprogram@pes.edu or the PES University student portal.
 Contact Centers or Clubs: Reach out to CoE coordinators or E-Cell/CMS leaders for internships or mentorship roles.
 Attend CIE Events: Participate in EIE courses, hackathons, or workshops to connect with opportunities.
-Follow Up: Email cieprogram@pes.edu for personalized guidance or to inquire about unlisted roles.
+Follow Up: Email cieprogram@pes.edu for personalized guidance or to Enquire about unlisted roles.
 Why Engage with CIE?
 Skill Development: Build teaching, technical, and leadership skills through hands-on roles.
 Networking: Connect with industry experts, alumni, and peers to expand your professional network.